-Any individual may speak with a counselor in the Counseling Center at any time.
+Students may speak with a counselor in the Counseling Center at any time.
 During the academic year, an on-call counselor is available 24 hours a day, 7 days a week.
-Students can also access the on-call counselor by contacting their Resident Assistant or a member of the Residential Education staff or by calling Campus Safety.
-During an after-hours mental health emergency, call Campus Safety at (315) 781- 3333 to reach the counselor on call.
-Campus Safety will not require an individual to disclose their name to be connected to the counselor on call.
+Students can access the on-call counselor by contacting their Community Assistant or a member of the Student Engagement staff or by calling Campus Safety.
+During an after-hours mental health emergency, call Campus Safety at (315) 781-3333 to reach Protocol crisis counseling services, or call the Counseling Center directly and press option one.
+Campus Safety will not require an individual to disclose their name to be connected to the Protocol counseling services.